Alpine skiing - Vonn crashes but Shiffrin wins Super-G gold at worlds

 It was a day of starkly contrasting fortunes for the two figureheads of the U.S. ski team.

-Former Olympic champion Vonn, winner of 82 World Cup races, began well but lost her line as she approached a small jump and hit the gate, before careering across the slope at high speed and into safety netting.
+Former Olympic champion Vonn, winner of 82 World Cup races, began well but lost her line as she approached a small jump and hit a marker gate, before careering across the slope at high speed and into the safety netting.

 Shiffrin could hardly bring herself to watch as Vonn was attended to by course officials and medics, but thankfully the 34-year-old got back on her skis and made her way to the bottom.